ctrliq/fuzzball-ansible/README.md

 ### Playbooks

-A kubernetes-substrate deployment uses the following playbooks:
+A kubernetes-substrate deployment uses the following playbook:

 * `setup-rke2-and-fuzzball.yaml`
   * Deploy an NFS share on admin nodes.